PeculiarVentures/webcrypto-local/HOW_TO_ADD_NEW_TOKEN.md

  With these changes now webcrypto-local knows which PKCS#11 to load for this device.

- So for this device we add something like:
+ So for this device we would need a card.json that included something like:

  ```
  {